muuurk/HARMLESS/README.md

 In this tutorial we used the components below:

 * Juniper EX2200 blade switch as legacy switch
-* Notebook which contains 2 interfaces (for management and trunk links)
+* Notebook with 2 ethernet interfaces (for management and trunk links)
 * Open vSwitch 2.5.2
-* Floodlight
+* Floodlight as SDN controller

-First of all run an update on your system:
+First of all update your system:
 ```bash
 sudo apt-get update
 ```